How to Convert a PDF to an Image File in Node.js

 pdf.rasterizeToImageFiles("./output.png");

-npm install @ironsoftware/ironpdfnpm install @ironsoftware/ironpdfInstall IronPDF's Node.js module from NPM to convert PDFs to PNG, JPG, GIF, and other image types.
+npm install @ironsoftware/ironpdfnpm install @ironsoftware/ironpdfInstall IronPDF's Node.js package from npm to convert PDFs to PNG, JPG, GIF, BMP, and other image formats.

 How Do I Convert a PDF to an Image?

-An image depicting our sample PDF file opened in a PDF viewer application.
-Download this PDF file and others for testing purposes from Learning Container.
+The sample PDF file opened in a viewer.
+Download this file and other test PDFs from Learning Container.

 import { PdfDocument } from "@ironsoftware/ironpdf";

-// Convert PDF File to a PNG File
+// Load the PDF and convert it to a PNG image.

 PdfDocument.fromFile("./sample-pdf-file.pdf").then((pdf) => {